cagov/data-infrastructure/docs/dbt/dbt-performance.md

 order by 2 desc;
 ```

-## Solutions: How to Tackle dbt Performance Issues
+## Solutions: How to tackle dbt performance issues
 Now that you've identified which models might need optimization, it's time to figure out how to get them to run faster.
 These options are roughly in order of bang-for-buck in most situations.

-### 1. Job Level: Adjust Frequency and Break Up Runs
+### 1. Job Level: Adjust frequency and break up runs
 It's common for end-users to say they want the freshest data (who doesn't?) but in practice require a much lower frequency of refreshing.
-To gain an understand of the real-world needs it's helpful to see the frequency with which end-users actually view reporting and to consider the time scales involved.
+To gain an understanding of the real-world needs it's helpful to see the frequency with which end-users actually view reporting and to consider the time scales involved.
 If someone only cares about monthly results, for example, you can *in theory* have a 30 day frequency for model runs.
 It's also quite common to have parts of the data be relatively static, and only need to be refreshed occasionally whereas other parts of the data might change much more often.
 An easy way to break up model runs is by using dbt tags.
 ```yaml